ronsims2/trusty/README.md

 echo "Sometimes you need to save the output of a program with a title | crusty -i -t "Saved Output $(date)"
 ```

+Save a requests response.

+`http -b https://dog.ceo/api/breeds/list/all | crusty -i -t 'Dog Breed JSON'`

 ### View Notes

-List all your notes.
+List a summary of all your notes.

-`crusty -m` or just `crusty`
+`crusty` or `crusty -l`

 Get a specific note using its ID:

-`crusty -r 10`
+`crusty -f 10`

 ### Search Notes

-Use the full power of the command line to filter notes.
+Use the full power of the command line to filter note titles.

 `crusty | grep -i untitled`

+Open the first note that matches a search.

+`crusty | grep -i untitled | crusty -g`

 Dump all your notes and search: